bridgecrewio/terragoat/README.md

 TerraGoat follows the tradition of existing *Goat projects that provide a baseline training ground to practice implementing secure development best practices for cloud infrastructure.

 ## Important notes

 * **Where to get help:** the [Bridgecrew Community Slack](https://codified-security.herokuapp.com/)

 Before you proceed please take a not of these warning:
 > :warning: TerraGoat creates intentionally vulnerable AWS resources into your account. **DO NOT deploy TerraGoat in a production environment or alongside any sensitive AWS resources.**

 ## Requirements

 * Terraform 0.12
 * aws cli

-To prevent vulnerable infrastructure from arriving to production
+* azure cli

-see: [checkov](https://github.com/bridgecrewio/checkov/), the open source static analysis tool for infrastructure as code.
+To prevent vulnerable infrastructure from arriving to production see: [checkov](https://github.com/bridgecrewio/checkov/), the open source static analysis tool for infrastructure as code.

 ## Getting started

 ### AWS Setup

-#### Installation
+#### Installation (AWS)

 You can deploy multiple TerraGoat stacks in a single AWS account using the parameter `TF_VAR_environment`.

-#### Create an S3 bucket backend to keep Terraform state
+#### Create an S3 Bucket backend to keep Terraform state

 ```bash
 export TERRAGOAT_STATE_BUCKET="mydevsecops-bucket"
 export TF_VAR_company_name=acme